 We are exposed to market, business and operational risk, in part due to the significant use of business and financial models when evaluating various financial risks and deriving certain estimates in our financial statements.
 Our business could be adversely affected if these models fail to produce reliable projections or valuations.
 These models, which rely on various inputs including, but not limited to, loan volumes and pricing, market conditions for our consolidated obligations, interest-rate spreads and prepayment speeds, implied volatility of options contracts, and cash flows on mortgage-related assets, require management to make critical judgments about the appropriate assumptions that are used in the determinations of such risks and estimates and may overstate or understate the value of certain financial instruments, future performance expectations, or our level of risk exposure.
-Our models could produce unreliable results for a number of reasons, including, but not limited to, invalid or incorrect assumptions underlying the models, incorrect data being used by the models or inappropriate application of a model to products or events outside the model's intended use.
-In particular, models can be less dependable when the economic environment is outside of historical experience, as has been the case in recent years.
+Our models could produce unreliable results for many reasons, including, but not limited to, invalid or incorrect assumptions underlying the models, the need for manual adjustments in response to rapid changes in economic conditions, incorrect coding of the models, incorrect data being used by the models or inappropriate application of a model to products or events outside the model's intended use.
+In particular, models can be less dependable when the economic environment is outside of historical experience.
 While we take steps to review and validate our models to minimize inaccuracies, there can be no assurance that all inaccuracies will be identified timely.
 The reliance on inaccurate models could result in unreliable projections or valuations, which could result in sub-optimal strategies and, in turn, adversely affect our business, financial condition, results of operations and risk management.